Tax Cuts, the Jobs Act, & Your Small Business

 1. Requirements for withholding payroll

 Have your employees complete new W-4 forms as soon as possible as the new laws are already in effect.
 The new tax bill has gotten rid of personal exemptions & has raised the standard deduction 2X & these have changed the withholding recommendations.
 So you may have to adjust the amount of taxes withheld on your employee’s paychecks.
+If you need more legal and professional information, you can get in touch with experts from National Loans Melbourne.

 2. Itemized deductions may be a thing of the past